-Victoria West is full time portrait photographer.
+Victoria West is a fine art and portrait photographer.
 She’s built a strong reputation and business in Oromocto, NB, by creating portraits for people who hate being photographed (just like her).
-She is an internationally awarded photographer and won a Bronze medal for Canada in the 2019 World Photographic Cup.
-She’s also 2020 & 2019 Portrait Photographer of the Year for the Professional Photographers of Canada (PPOC).
-Victoria is also a passionate animal rights activist and lives with her husband, 5 dogs and 1 unlucky cat.
+She is internationally awarded, the highlight of which was winning a Bronze medal for Canada in the 2019 World Photographic Cup.
+She also made history by being awarded Portrait Photographer of the Year by the Professional Photographers of Canada (PPOC) the last 3 consecutive years.

 This image was created in January 2020, while Australia burned and Covid 19 was beginning to spread.
 It symbolizes how we are destroying the planet with our appetites, both literally and figuratively.
 It’s also a play off the famous da Vinci painting, The Last Supper.